C-Otto/BitBook/documentation/commands.md

 The block height and timestamp shown for each transaction is identical to the information in [get-transaction-details](#get-transaction-details).

-The transactions are sorted by the absolute amount, so that transactions having the most impact on the address are shown at the bottom.
+By default, the transactions are sorted by the absolute amount, so that transactions having the most impact on the address are shown at the bottom (see [Sort Order](#sort-order) if you want to change the sort order).

 Note that the underlying network requests may be slow for addresses with many transactions.
 The list of associated transactions is persisted, so it will not be downloaded more than once.